Magento 2 Product list aggregate rating fix

 </div>

-It is so on the product view page, but the product list page is missing it.
+This is present on the product view page, but it’s missing from the product list page.

 If we try to debug, where the ratings come from, we will find that it is generated by Magento\Review\Block\Product\ReviewRenderer::getReviewsSummaryHtml() method.
 So, we need to plug in this method and wrap the html generated as the method output with a tag, that is specified above.
 We will also need to do so for product list page only and make sure that we will be able to easily disable our fix for the custom theme or after Magento update.